ding05/gnn_cnn_ocean_temp_forecasting/README.md

-# Marine Heatwave Forecasting Preliminary Experiments
+# Marine Heatwave Forecasting Exploratory Analysis and Experiments

 The project is machine learning for seasonal marine heatwave forecasts.
 These notebooks are used in the exploratory stage.